 10. To check if the VPN client is working correctly, navigate to Status > OpenVPN tab in the main menu.

-Under State, you should see the following message: Client: CONNECTED SUCCESS.
+You should see the following message: Client: CONNECTED SUCCESS under the State.